Moduli space of connections on rational irregular curves: Connections of PV type

 \subsection{Normal Form}

 The goal of this section is to use the action of meromorphic gauge transformations to find a suitable representative in each isomorphism class of connections of PV type.
-This enlightens the link with the Riccati foliation and then becomes the cornerstone of the construction of the moduli space. \\In a recent paper, Diarra and Loray \cite{Diarra} proved that we can uniquely choose such a representative by considering a connection in $E=\O\oplus\O(2)\to \P^1$ of the following form:
+This points out the link with the Riccati foliation, becoming the cornerstone for the construction of the moduli space. \\In a recent paper, Diarra and Loray \cite{Diarra} proved that we can choose a special representative by considering a connection in $E=\O\oplus\O(2)\to \P^1$ in companion form: